Nancy Struever: Early life and education

-Nancie Schermerhorn Struever was born December 2, 1928 in LaSalle, Illinois.
+Nancie Schermerhorn Struever was born December 2, 1928, in LaSalle, Illinois.
 She is the daughter of Olive M. Schermerhorn.
 She graduated from LaSalle-Peru High School in June 1945.
 From 1945 to 1946, Struever attended Frances Shimer Academy where she won the Elizabeth Percy Konrad trophy for excellence in English and the Phi Theta Kappa scholastic award.
 She majored in history during her junior a senior year at Connecticut College from 1946 to 1948.

 Struever married Carl C. Struever Jr., an engineer at Eastman Kodak.
 She later completed a bachelor's degree in history at the University of Rochester College for Women where she graduated with distinction and Phi Beta Kappa in June 1954.
 She completed a M.A. in English in June 1957 at the University of Rochester.
 Her master's thesis conducted under advisor Bernard Nicholas Schilling was titled, A Comparison of the Historical Method and Literary Style of Edward Gibbon's Decline and Fall of the Roman Empire and Tomas Carlyle's French Revolution.

 Struever commenced her doctoral studies in May 1961 under advisor Hayden White.
 While completing graduate courses, she studied Greek at the Colgate Rochester Crozer Divinity School.
 During the school year 1963 to 1964, she was awarded a $3,000 fellowship by the American Association of University Women, allowing her to spend a summer Florence.
 While there, she researched in the Archivio di Stato di Firenze and read Florentine manuscripts at the British Museum.
 Stuever was an instructor in the history department at Hobart and William Smith Colleges beginning in 1964.
 In 1966, Struever completed a Ph.D. in medieval history.
 Her dissertation was titled, Rhetoric and Historical Consciousness in Italian Humanism; Rhetorical and Historical Modes in Coluccio Salutati, Leonardo Bruni, and Poggio Bracciolini.
 The dissertation became the basis of her first book published in 1970.

-At the time she completed her doctorate, Struever had a daughter and son in college and her youngest son was a freshmen in high school.
+At the time she completed her doctorate, Struever had a daughter and son in college and her youngest son was a freshman in high school.
 In a 1971 interview, Struever shared of her experiences as a doctoral student that, "...attitudes among the faculty ranged from encouraging to horrified.
 My worst problem was that U of R would not give me a graduate fellowship, because history obviously could only be my avocation, not my vocation.
 They didn't think I could be serious, so I spent two years as a teaching assistant without pay, in order to get my teaching credits."